joshpinto6/isomorphic-git/README.md

 </script>
 ```

-If you're using ES module syntax, you can use either the default import for convenience, or named imports to benefit from tree-shaking if you are using a bundler:
+If you're using ES module syntax, you can use either the default import for convenience or named imports to benefit from tree-shaking if you are using a bundler:

 ```js
 import git from 'isomorphic-git'